 The end_of_message bit (abbreviated as m in the figure above) shall indicate whether or not a boundary exists in the application data or control information transferred from the target to the initiator.
 The meaning of the end_of_message bit is unspecified when the value of the src field is two or when the direction bit (in the ORB identified by ORB_offset_hi and ORB_offset_lo) is zero.
 Otherwise, when end_of_message is one, a boundary exists after the last byte of application data or control information described by the ORB.
 In the case of application data, the nature of the boundary and its interpretation shall be specified by the service definition.
-When the control bit (in the ORB identified by ORB offset hi and ORB offset lo) is one, the end_of_message bit in the associated status block shall also be one; all control information for a single request or response shall be contained within one buffer.
+When the control bit (in the ORB identified by ORB_offset_hi and ORB_identified by ORB_identified by ORB_offset_hi and ORB_offset_hi and ORB_identified by ORB_offset_hi and ORB_offset_hi and ORB_identified by ORB_identified by ORB_offset_hi and ORB_offset_hi and ORB_identified by ORB_offset_hi and ORB_offset_hi and ORB_identified by ORB_i one, the end_of_message bit in the associated status block shall also be one; all control information for a single request or response shall be contained within one buffer.

-The residual field shall specify the difference between the requested and actual data transfer lengths, in bytes.
+When status is zero, the residual field shall specify the difference between the requested and actual data transfer lengths, in bytes.
+The meaning of residual field is unspecified for an unsolicited status block.

-When residual is negative, no data has been transferred because of a mismatch between the size of the buffer and the data transfer length acceptable to the target: either the target's buffer space is too small to accept the data described by the ORB to which the status pertains or else the buffer described by the pertinent ORB is too small to accept the data available from the target.
-In these cases, the meaning of residual depends upon the value of the direction bit of the ORB to which the status pertains.
-When direction is zero (the flow direction is from the initiator to the target), the target shall calculate residual by subtracting the size of the buffer provided by the initiator from the maximum acceptable data transfer length.
-Otherwise, when direction is one (the flow direction is from the target to the initiator), the target shall calculate residual by subtracting the minimum acceptable data transfer length from the size of the buffer provided by the initiator.
+When residual is negative, no data has been transferred because of a mismatch between the size of the buffer and the data transfer length acceptable to the target: either the target's buffer space is too small to accept the data described by the ORB to which the completion status pertains or else the buffer described by the pertinent ORB is too small to accept the data available from the target.
+In these cases, the meaning of residual depends upon the value of the direction bit of the ORB to which the completion status pertains.
+When direction is zero (the flow direction is from the initiator to the target), the target shall calculate residual by subtracting the size of the buffer provided by the initiator from the target to the initiator), the target shall calculate residual by subtracting the minimum acceptable data transfer length from the size of the buffer provided by the initiator.
 Negative values shall be encoded in two's complement notation.